department-of-veterans-affairs/caseflow/client/README.md

 Caseflow's frontend uses npm (Node Package Manager) to manage its JS dependencies.
 Similar to Rail's Gemfile, the frontend manages its dependencies via a `package.json` file located in `/client`.
 You can search for JS libraries on [NPM's website](https://www.npmjs.com/).
 To add a new dependency:

-> $ npm install new-library --save
+> $ npm install <new-library> --save

-This will add information about the library to the `package.json`.
-Then to install the new dependency:
+Ensure the dependency management file  (npm-shrinkwrap.json) is updated:

+> $ npm shrinkwrap

+If you run into any errors with extraneous files run:

-> $ npm install
+> $ npm prune

+Please make sure to commit changes to the package.json and npm-shrinkwrap.json together.

 ## Styling